tgenaitay/fml-miniprogram/Readme.md

+# WeChat mini-program challenge

+Build a simple mini-program in 1 day.

-# Background & objectives
+## Background & objectives

-Today we will dive into the basics of the mini-program framework and try to understand what's going on.
-The main assignment of the day is to build a copycat of **["FML: your every day life stories"](http://www.fmylife.com/)**, check it out now.
+Today we will discover the basics of the mini-program framework.
+The main assignment is to build a copycat of **["FML: your every day life stories"](http://www.fmylife.com/)**, check it out now.

 **Day objectives:**

-- Master the WeChat IDE.
+- Master the WeChat MP Integrated Development Environment.
-- Understand the config.
+- Understand the config of Mini-programs.
 - Play with the view/logic layers.
-- Discover the framework.
+- Discover the framework components and APIs.

 **Exercise objectives:**

-- MP configuration.
+- Setup your workstation
+- Setup the MP.
-- Display a list of FML "stories".
+- Display a list of user-generated content (FML "stories")
 - Setup, fetch and persist remote data using Leancloud.
-- Post a FML.
+- Post a user-generated content.
-- Upvote a FML.

-Example:
+- Update content.

+See it yourself:

 ![](asset/new-fml.gif)